MikhailProg/ws-tls-inet/README.md

 In text mode WS has to check each chunk of data for UTF8 correctness.
 In binary mode WS is almost transparent for WS(bin)+TLS.

-CPU: Core(TM)2 Duo CPU P8700 (this CPU is ancient there is no CPU AES HW acceleration):
+CPU: Core 2 Duo CPU P8700 (this CPU is ancient there is no CPU acceleration):

 ```
 $ ./perf.sh
+           RDWR        672 MB/s
         WS(txt)        359 MB/s
         WS(bin)        510 MB/s
             TLS        127 MB/s